-This page gives you some basic information about Trust activities.
-See other pages for more detail
+This page gives you some basic information about the Island History Trust.
+See other pages for more details

 The entire Island History Photograph Collection and Archive can be visited

-at Tower Hamlets Local History and Archive in Bancroft Road, Mile End, London E1
+at Tower Hamlets Local History Library and Archive in Bancroft Road, Mile End, London E1

 There are many other useful resources there, for your family and local history research; the friendly staff will help you to find your way around!